pyqlsa/wdict/README.md

           Possible values:
           - same:      Allow crawling urls, only if the domain exactly matches
           - subdomain: Allow crawling urls if they are the same domain or subdomains
+          - sibling:   Allow crawling urls if they are the same domain or a sibling
           - all:       Allow crawling all urls, regardless of domain

   -h, --help